ITVRoC/espeleo_planning/README.md

 - `/espeleo/traj_points`  (message type:`geometry_msgs/Polygon`): Subscribe to this topic to get a sequence of points representing a path

 **Input parameters:**

+- `first parameter`:  number of example curve to be generated, from 1 to 3
+- `second parameter`:  number of points of the curve to be sampled, 200 for example

 **Usage:**